-Digital Health and AI Action Collaborative
+Digital Health & AI Action Collaborative

 Promote digital tools and architecture innovation for seamless connectivity and learning, including accelerating the responsible development and application of AI and other emerging technologies for transformed health, health care, and biomedical science.